Lalitj2112/Team_Initiators_AI_For_Bharat/Design.md

 **Scope**:
 - Manual soil data entry only (no OCR)
 - Single report generation (no batch processing)
-- Single AI model: Claude 3.5 Sonnet for all 5 agents
+- Single AI : Claude for all 5 agents
 - Basic mobile app (Android only, online-only)
 - **Bilingual support: English + Hindi** (UI strings in Hindi, AI responses in English with Hindi glossary)
 - Mumbai region (ap-south-1) only
-- Response time target: < 60 seconds (95th percentile)

 **Features Included**:
 - All 5 AI agents (Nutrient, Ecosystem, Historical, Regenerative, Carbon)